An Overview of Section 8- Demand Notice

 A financial debt is a debt which is owed to the financial creditor by the corporate debtor.
 It shall include an amount which the corporate debtor has borrowed against the payment of interest or an amount which has been raised against the issue of, among other things, bonds, stocks or liability incurred under a hire or lease purchase contract.

 A corporate debtor is defined under Section 3(8) of the Insolvency and Bankruptcy Code of 2016 as any person who owes a debt to another.
 A corporate debtor can be a person, company, a limited liability partnership owing a debt to its creditors.
 A corporate debtor is liable to pay the amount of the unpaid debt owed to financial creditors and operational creditors.

 If a corporate debtor is unable to make good on the promise to repay unpaid debt, the creditors can initiate insolvency and liquidation proceedings under the Insolvency & Bankruptcy Code of 2016.

 Book a Free Consultation

 The following details shall be mentioned in the demand notice sent under Section 8, IBC, by the operational creditor to the corporate debtor:

-Documents Required to File Section 8 Demand Notice
+Necessary Papers Required to File Section 8 Demand Notice

-The team of lawyers and other professionals at Corpbiz have a proven record of aiding companies and persons in competently drafting various legal documents like a demand notice under Section 8 of the Insolvency and Bankruptcy Code of 2016.
+The team of lawyers and other professionals at Corpbiz have a proven record of aiding companies and persons in competently drafting various legal necessary papers like a demand notice under Section 8 of the Insolvency and Bankruptcy Code of 2016.
 Creditors looking to send a well-drafted demand notice with all the relevant details and necessary attachments to their debtors can obtain expert assistance from Corpbiz.